skerans/My-Portfolio/README.md

 # Description
 The main goal was to create a reactive portfolio page using HTML/CSS.

-Filled in with lorem ipsum and placeholding images in place of personal information and projects.
+Filled in with lorem ipsum and placeholding images in place of personal information/picture and projects.

 Can be found at
 https://skerans.github.io/My-Portfolio/